rtpHarry/BootlintThisPage-Chrome/README.md

 To view the errors simply press F12 to bring up the developer tools and then click the console tab.

-**Note: This extension is not affiliated with the official Bootlint or Bootstrap projects**
+**Note: This extension is not affiliated with the official Bootlint or Bootstrap projects.**

 What Is Bootlint?
 =================